-Students will have the opportunity to perform a variety of lab functions both within the simulation and during clinical practicums within both community and hospital laboratories.
+Students will have the opportunity to perform a variety of lab functions both within the simulation and during clinical practicums (see note on page 5) within both community and hospital laboratories.
 Upon successful completion of all courses outlined in the program of study, students are eligible to write the Examination for Medical Laboratory Assistant/Technician with the MLPAO or the CSMLS National exam.

-This program is currently applying to Accreditation Canada/Equal to pursue accreditation status.
+This program is currently accredited with Canada/Equal.
 Equal is Accreditation Canada's specialized health professional education accreditation program that helps health professions and their higher education institutions and programs deliver quality education to the future workforce.